 After Washington died in 1799, ownership of the distillery was passed around through his family and to local merchants.
 15 years later, a fire broke out and burned a significant portion of the building.
 Mount Vernon Distillery was never repaired.
 In 1850, the remnants of the original distillery were torn down.

-In 2007, over 150 years later, Mount Vernon Distillery and other buildings on the land were reconstructed faithfully to their original design and opened to the public.
+Over 150 years later, in 2007, Mount Vernon Distillery and other buildings on the land were reconstructed faithfully to their original design and opened to the public.
 Today, guests can visit Mount Vernon, tour the grounds, and watch as whiskey is made the same way Washington made it in the 18th century.
 It is truly one of the most historic distilleries in the USA.

 3: St. Augustine Distillery – St. Augustine, FL

-The distillery building was repurposed from the city’s first ice station, built in 1907.
-St. Augustine restored the building and became one of the many distilleries in the USA with a dedication to tradition and history.
+The distillery building was repurposed from the city’s first ice station in 1907.
+St. Augustine restored the building and became one of the many distilleries in the USA dedicated to tradition and history.

 St. Augustine Distillery creates both spirits and mixers.
 They are one of the only distilleries in the USA to do so, making them a unique attraction.
 Visitors at the distillery can explore St. Augustine through 2 different tour types: self-guided or with a tour guide.
 Both are offered 7 days a week.

 The free self-guided tour allows visitors to explore at their own pace.
-No reservation is needed; perfect for last-minute plans & stopping during a road trip across the state or country.
-The self-guided tour lets guests learn about the distillery’s history and watch spirits being bottled by hand.
+No reservation is needed, making it perfect for last-minute plans and stopping during a road trip across the state or country.
+The tour also lets guests learn about the distillery’s history and watch spirits being bottled by hand.

 The guided tour at St. Augustine Distillery is perfect for enthusiasts or anyone who wants an in-depth look at one of the best distilleries in the USA.
 The guide takes guests through the facility and explains the whole process from start to finish.

-Both tours end with a tasting, and guests have the opportunity to fill and personalise their own bottle of bourbon.
+Both tours end with a tasting, and guests can fill and personalise their bottle of bourbon.
 This activity makes St. Augustine one of the best distilleries in the USA to visit for an interactive experience.

 4: Woodford Reserve – Versailles, KY